squeek502/resinator/README.md

 A cross-platform Windows resource-definition script (.rc) to resource file (.res) compiler.
 The intention is for this to [get merged into the Zig compiler](https://github.com/ziglang/zig/pull/17069) as per [this accepted proposal](https://github.com/ziglang/zig/issues/3702), but it will also be maintained as a separate tool.

-Similar to `llvm-rc` and GNU's `windres`, `resinator` aims to be a cross-platform alternative to [the Windows `rc.exe` tool](https://learn.microsoft.com/en-us/windows/win32/menurc/using-rc-the-rc-command-line-).

-However, unlike `llvm-rc` and `windres` (see [this section](#an-example-of-the-differences-between-the-implementations)), `resinator` aims to get as close to 1:1 compatibility with the Windows `rc.exe` implementation as possible.
-That is, the ideal would be:

-- The `.res` output of `resinator` should match the `.res` output of the Windows `rc.exe` in as many cases as possible (if not exactly, then functionally).
-However, `resinator` will not support all valid `.rc` files (i.e. `#pragma code_page` support will be limited to particular code pages).
-- `resinator` should fail to compile `.rc` files that the Windows `rc.exe` tool fails to compile.

-In practice, though, 1:1 compatibility is not actually desirable, as there are quirks/bugs in the `rc.exe` implementation that `resinator` attempts to handle better.

 - This is a fully [clean-room](https://en.wikipedia.org/wiki/Clean_room_design) implementation, using [fuzz testing](#testing-resinator) as the primary method of determining how `rc.exe` works and how compatible `resinator` is with its implementation.
 - As of now, `resinator` can successfully compile every `.rc` file in the [Windows-classic-samples repo](https://github.com/microsoft/Windows-classic-samples) byte-for-byte identically to the Windows RC compiler when using the includes from MSVC/the Windows SDK.
 This is tested via [win32-samples-rc-tests](https://github.com/squeek502/win32-samples-rc-tests).
 - [Documentation](https://squeek502.github.io/resinator/)